Supervision of Graduate Clinical Interns

 Live Virtual Workshop

-This workshop will consider the management and administration of clinical practice, including organizational processes and procedures for record keeping; policies and procedures for handling emergencies, electronic service delivery (email, text, phone) and reporting of abuse; and management of problem employees including “coaching up”, corrective action plans and termination.
+This workshop will consider the management and administration of the clinical practice of clinical interns, including organizational processes and procedures for record keeping; policies and procedures for handling emergencies, electronic service delivery (email, text, phone) and reporting of abuse; and management of problem situations including “coaching up”, corrective action plans and termination.

 The participant will understand ethical considerations for clinical documentation.